UummProject/uumm-prototype/support/Broken meritocracy.md

 # Broken meritocracy
 [Meritocracy](https://en.wikipedia.org/wiki/Meritocracy) is an old concept.
 It is the idea that decisions should be taken by those better qualified for it.
-While one will find hard to argue against it, in the real world this is rarely the case.
+While one will find hard to argue against it, in the real world this it is rearly applied.

-This document explores why most governance systems fail, and it attempts to create a simple framework to easily identify the problems.
+This document explores why most governance systems fail, and it attempts to create a simple model to easily frame some of the problems.

-Finally, it suggests how decentralized technologies like blockchains and smart contracts could significantly improve the results of the decision making processes.
+It also suggests how decentralized technologies like blockchains and smart contracts could solve some of the issues and significantly improve the results of the decision making processes.

 # Meritocracy as a base
 All governance systems are a subset of Meritocracy if you understand _merit_ as the feature that defines the right of an entity opinion to be considered (vote).